Technology

 RELATED: Apple and Google push for 47-day SSL certificate expiry

-Despite these warnings, some users who tried Windows 11 have reverted to Windows 10, and many new devices still come pre-installed with the older operating system.
-Microsoft has yet to comment on whether it will relax Windows 11’s hardware requirements or extend support for Windows 10.
+Some users who initially tried Windows 11 have reverted to Windows 10, and many new devices still come pre-installed with the older operating system.